-In 2011, approximately 69.9% of our net sales were made in the third and fourth quarters.
-Generally, the first quarter is the period of lowest shipments and sales in our business and the toy industry generally and therefore the least profitable due to various fixed costs.
+In 2012, approximately 67.2% of our net sales were made in the third and fourth quarters.
+Generally, the first quarter is the period of lowest shipments and sales in our business and in the toy industry and therefore it is also the least profitable quarter due to various fixed costs.
 Seasonality factors may cause our operating results to fluctuate significantly from quarter to quarter.
 However, our seasonal products are primarily sold in the spring and summer seasons.
 Our results of operations may also fluctuate as a result of factors such as the timing of new products (and related expenses) introduced by us or our competitors, the advertising activities of our competitors, delivery schedules set by our customers and the emergence of new market entrants.
 We believe, however, that the low retail price of most of our products may be less subject to seasonal fluctuations than higher priced toy products.

-We ship products in accordance with delivery schedules specified by our customers, which generally request delivery of their products within three to six months of the date of their orders for orders shipped FOB China or Hong Kong and within three days on orders shipped domestically.
+We ship products in accordance with delivery schedules specified by our customers, who generally request delivery of products within three to six months of the date of their orders for orders shipped FOB China or Hong Kong and within three days for orders shipped domestically.
 Because customer orders may be canceled at any time without penalty, our backlog may not accurately indicate sales for any future period.